PureMature/star/Writerside/topics/intro/starlark.md

 - **High-level Data Types & First-class Functions**: Starlark supports high-level data types such as lists, dictionaries, and sets, and treats functions as first-class citizens.
 This allows functions to be passed as arguments, returned from other functions, and stored in data structures, providing flexibility in programming.
 - **Garbage Collection**: With automatic garbage collection, Starlark simplifies memory management by automatically reclaiming memory allocated to objects that are no longer in use.

+These features collectively make Starlark a powerful, secure, and adaptable language for configuration and scripting within larger systems.

 ## Similarities to Python

 Starlark shares numerous similarities with Python, which can be beneficial for developers familiar with Python: